 First the heel stiffener, another piece of vegetable tanned leather, is brushed with a specially prepared paste on both sides, and is inserted between the upper leather and lining leather at the heel.
 These layers are pressed into place and by a series of actions to get everything lined up correctly, the upper is placed over the last and the first "pulls" are taken.

 On alternating sides, the upper is slowly pulled tightly over the last.
 Each pull is secured by driving a nail through the upper, stiffener, lining, and insole, and into the last.
-Care must be taken to ensure that everything is properly lined up, and that lasting is proceeding quickly enough to make all the necessary pulls before the glue sets.
+Care must be taken to ensure that everything is properly lined up, and that lasting is proceeding quickly enough to make all the necessary pulls before the paste sets.
 Once the sides and heel ("seat" in shoemaker speak) are lasted, a second stiffener called a "toe puff" is lasted and allowed to dry.

 Once the toe puff has dried overnight, it is trimmed and rasped to the proper profile.
 At this point, the toe cap of the shoe is pulled back over and lasted as well.
 Once complete, the shoe is allowed to sit for about a week.
-This resting period ensures that the paste has time to set completely and the leather has had time to adjust to its new shape.
+This resting period ensures that the paste has time to dry completely and the leather has had time to adjust to its new shape.
 At this point, the welt can be sewn in.

 A description of this process is being developed..!